Naltrexone: Veterinary use

 Naltrexone is used in wild and zoo animals to reverse the effects of carfentanil and etorphine.
 Naltrexone has a longer duration of action than naloxone in most species, although not the dog, making it more desirable than naloxone which requires more frequent administration.
 Although typically used for high strength opioids like carfentanil and etorphine naltrexone can be used for other opioids and is suitable for use of reversing strong opioid doses in the cat.

-A quaternary ammonium compound, methlynaltrexone is still being investigated for use in veterinary medicine.
-Naltrexone antagonises the μ-, κ-, and δ-, but methlynaltrexone does not bind to the δ-opioid receptor and binds to the μ-opioid receptor at greater potency than the κ-opioid receptor and it does not cross the blood-brain barrier, which allows methlynaltrexone to treat peripheral effects of opioids such as gastrointestinal ileus whilst maintaining analgesia.
-However, methlynaltrexone may not treat the side effects of buprenorphine.
+A quaternary ammonium compound, methylnaltrexone is still being investigated for use in veterinary medicine.
+Naltrexone antagonises the μ-, κ-, and δ-, but methylnaltrexone does not bind to the δ-opioid receptor and binds to the μ-opioid receptor at greater potency than the κ-opioid receptor and it does not cross the blood-brain barrier, which allows methylnaltrexone to treat peripheral effects of opioids such as gastrointestinal ileus whilst maintaining analgesia.
+However, methylnaltrexone may not treat the side effects of buprenorphine.